 Postulated Initiating Event

-For certain plant design, the postulated initiating events shall be identified on the basis of engineering judgement and a combination of deterministic assessment and probabilistic assessment
+For certain plant designs, the postulated initiating events shall be identified based on engineering judgment and a combination of deterministic and probabilistic assessments.

-Postulated initiating events shall be identified and shall be grouped on the basis of their frequency of occurrence at the nuclear power plant.
+Postulated initiating events shall be identified and grouped based on their frequency of occurrence at the nuclear power plant.
 Therefore, there are two groups of PIEs:

 - Postulated accidents (or design basis accidents).
 Postulated accidents are unanticipated conditions of operation (i.e., not expected to occur during the life of the nuclear power unit), but they cannot be excluded.
 Postulated accidents are also known as Condition III and IV events.
-Design bases accident is a postulated accident that a nuclear facility must be designed and built to withstand without loss to the systems, structures, and components necessary to ensure public health and safety.
+Design bases accident is a postulated accidents in which a nuclear facility must be designed and built to withstand without losing the systems, structures, and components necessary to ensure public health and safety.

-An analysis of the postulated initiating events for the plant shall be made to establish the preventive measures and protective measures that are necessary to ensure that the required safety functions will be performed.
+An analysis of the postulated initiating events for the plant shall be made to establish the preventive and protective measures necessary to ensure that the required safety functions will be performed.

 Categorization of Postulated Initiating Events

 AOOs and postulated accidents are also categorized according to type.
 The type of AOO or postulated accident is defined by its effect on the plant.
 For example, one type of AOO or postulated accident will cause the RCS to pressurize and possibly jeopardize RCS integrity.
 Another type will cause the RCS to depressurize and possibly jeopardize fuel cladding integrity.
 It is useful to categorize and organize analyses of AOOs and postulate accidents according to type so that analysts can compare them on common bases, effects, and safety limits.
 Such comparisons can help to identify limiting events and cases for detailed examination and eliminate nonlimiting cases from further consideration.